felixvanoost/stravalyse/README.md

 ### 1. Python + Dependencies
 The tool is developed with Python 3.9.
 Its dependencies are tracked in `requirements.txt` (for Pip) and `environment.yml` (for the [Anaconda](https://www.anaconda.com/distribution/) distribution).

-Anaconda is recommended for Windows users as it comes pre-installed with many of the required packages.
-It is also the preferred method for installing `GeoPandas`, which is leveraged for the processing and exporting of geospatial activity data.
-See the GeoPandas [Installation](http://geopandas.org/install.html) page for more information.

 #### Option 1: Environment setup using Python